mrwiora/pki-tutorial/docs/mime.rst

    File contents are the same as with pkix-cert: a DER encoded X.509 certificate.
    [:rfc:`5280#section-4`] [#]_

-#. x-x509-user-cert was introduced by Netscape at the same time.
+#. x-x509-user-cert was also introduced by Netscape.
 It is
    used to install certificates into (some) browsers.

 #. x-pkcs7-crl was introduced by Netscape as well.
 Note that the .crl